apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 DataFusion [`DataFrame`]s are "lazy", meaning they do no processing until they are executed, which allows for additional optimizations.

-When you have a `DataFrame`, you can run it in one of three ways:
+You can run a `DataFrame` in one of three ways:

 1.  `collect`: executes the query and buffers all the output into a `Vec<RecordBatch>`
 2.  `execute_stream`: begins executions and returns a `SendableRecordBatchStream` which incrementally computes output on each call to `next()`